Compiler Services: Processing SyntaxTree

 --------------------

-type SynExpr = | Paren of expr: SynExpr * leftParenRange: range * rightParenRange: range option * range: range | Quote of operator: SynExpr * isRaw: bool * quotedExpr: SynExpr * isFromQueryExpression: bool * range: range | Const of constant: SynConst * range: range | Typed of expr: SynExpr * targetType: SynType * range: range | Tuple of isStruct: bool * exprs: SynExpr list * commaRanges: range list * range: range | AnonRecd of isStruct: bool * copyInfo: (SynExpr * BlockSeparator) option * recordFields: (SynLongIdent * range option * SynExpr) list * range: range * trivia: SynExprAnonRecdTrivia | ArrayOrList of isArray: bool * exprs: SynExpr list * range: range | Record of baseInfo: (SynType * SynExpr * range * BlockSeparator option * range) option * copyInfo: (SynExpr * BlockSeparator) option * recordFields: SynExprRecordField list * range: range | New of isProtected: bool * targetType: SynType * expr: SynExpr * range: range | ObjExpr of objType: SynType * argOptions: (SynExpr * Ident option) option * withKeyword: range option * bindings: SynBinding list * members: SynMemberDefns * extraImpls: SynInterfaceImpl list * newExprRange: range * range: range ... member IsArbExprAndThusAlreadyReportedError: bool member Range: range member RangeOfFirstPortion: range member RangeWithoutAnyExtraDot: range
+type SynExpr = | Paren of expr: SynExpr * leftParenRange: range * rightParenRange: range option * range: range | Quote of operator: SynExpr * isRaw: bool * quotedExpr: SynExpr * isFromQueryExpression: bool * range: range | Const of constant: SynConst * range: range | Typed of expr: SynExpr * targetType: SynType * range: range | Tuple of isStruct: bool * exprs: SynExpr list * commaRanges: range list * range: range | AnonRecd of isStruct: bool * copyInfo: (SynExpr * BlockSeparator) option * recordFields: (SynLongIdent * range option * SynExpr) list * range: range * trivia: SynExprAnonRecdTrivia | ArrayOrList of isArray: bool * exprs: SynExpr list * range: range | Record of baseInfo: (SynType * SynExpr * range * BlockSeparator option * range) option * copyInfo: (SynExpr * BlockSeparator) option * recordFields: SynExprRecordField list * range: range | New of isProtected: bool * targetType: SynType * expr: SynExpr * range: range | ObjExpr of objType: SynType * argOptions: (SynExpr * Ident option) option * withKeyword: range option * bindings: SynBinding list * members: SynMemberDefns * extraImpls: SynInterfaceImpl list * newExprRange: range * range: range ... member IsArbExprAndThusAlreadyReportedError: bool with get member Range: range with get member RangeOfFirstPortion: range with get member RangeWithoutAnyExtraDot: range with get

 <summary> Represents a syntax tree for F# expressions </summary>